Reports

 report.bold()

-# This take advantage of the fact that there is a name method
+# This takes advantage of the fact that there is a name method

 report.print(target.name())